Couples Therapy and Marriage Counseling, in Atlanta, GA

-Does Your Relationship Need Counseling?
+Does Your Relationship Need Marriage Counseling?

-Marriage counseling can help you identify core issues that are causing major problems.
-This might include lack of emotional intimacy, insecurities, or unrealistic marriage roles.
+Plus, marriage counseling can help you identify core issues that are causing major problems.
+This might include a lack of emotional intimacy, insecurities, or unrealistic marriage roles.
 I provide counseling for couples that focuses on how you both need to understand each other.
 Many times couples seek counseling to have the therapist “tell my partner that I’m right.”
 Effective marriage counseling aims to revive a sense of togetherness and security.

 Premarital Counseling for Couples

 You don’t have to be on the verge of divorce to benefit from couples counseling.
 Premarital counseling for couples helps you both look into foundational issues that may cause problems later.
 This process doesn’t have to be intimidating.
 Consider this a check-up or an evaluation to look at your strengths as a couple as well as your challenges.